Windham County, Connecticut: Politics

-Windham County leaned toward Democratic candidates at the presidential level from 1992 to 2012, but then swung its support to Republican candidate Donald Trump in 2016, 2020, and 2024.
+Windham County leaned toward Democratic candidates at the presidential level from 1992 to 2012 but then swung its support to Republican candidate Donald Trump in 2016, 2020, and 2024, even as Trump lost Connecticut all three times.
 Trump won it by double digits in 2024, his best performance in the state.

+Windham remained Democratic downballot in the state's Senate races during Trump's first term, in 2016 and 2018.
+However, in the leadup to Trump's second, nonconsecutive term, the county started shifting rightward in the Senate races as well; the Republican candidates won Windham in 2022 and 2024 despite losing statewide.